By: Kristin Bourne

 I pause here and reflect because this spot is meaningful to me.
 It is where Anguillian Divers enters and exits from their beach-entry dives and where started and completed my PADI Open Water Certification for Scuba Diving with them.
 You can read all about Anguilla diving adventures here in the Anguilla Dive Journal.

-Meads Bay beach at Viceroy
+Meads Bay beach at Four Seasons (formerly Viceroy)

 Posh beach loungers and umbrellas line the end of the sand here.